Metronoid/chronicler/content/character/merits/supernatural/Biomimicry.md

 secreted from the pores) that coats a target with a Dexterity + Athletics roll; target’s Defense applies.
-If successful, it inflicts a moderate version of the Poisoned Tilt on the victim.
+If successful, it inflicts a moderate version of the Poisoned Condition on the victim.

 • Armor (tumorous growths covering the skin, thick leathery hide, fused bone plates covering vital organs,